Porges/ways-to-play/src/games/chowka-bhara/index.md

 I think Liubo will turn out to be similar to this.
 See also: https://www.youtube.com/watch?v=3tXvSgiwkvI

+Compare also to <span lang="so" class="aka">tammàn</span>, @SomaliGames [510–1].
+Tamman/taman/toban means “ten” in Eritrea (Saho)/Nandi (Kalenjin)/Somali. https://www.jstor.org/stable/41715683, but here it comes from Arabic for 8.

 Also known in Malaysia (Penang) as Main Pacheh (from pacheesi?).[@MalayIndoor]